orangecalculator/326_212-2018fall/README.md

 By the end of this course, you will be able to

-- Basic programming skills using the [R programming language](https://www.r-project.org)
+- acquire basic programming skills using the [R programming language](https://www.r-project.org);
-- Proficiently wrangle, manipulate, and explore data using R
+- proficiently wrangle, manipulate, and explore data using R;
-- Utilize contemporary R packages, especially the [tidyverse](https://www.tidyverse.org)
+- utilize contemporary R packages, especially the [tidyverse](https://www.tidyverse.org);
-- Visualize, present, and communicate trends in a variety of data types
+- visualize, present, and communicate trends in a variety of data types;
-- Formulate data-driven hypotheses using exploratory data analysis and introductory model building techniques
+- formulate data-driven hypotheses using exploratory data analysis and introductory model building techniques.

 ## Course Overview